Is It Hard to Get 655 on the GMAT?

 To master the GMAT efficiently and effectively, work on one topic at a time.

-Let’s now answer some questions that often come up with regard to scoring 700 on the GMAT.
+Let’s now answer some questions that often come up concerning scoring 655 on the GMAT.

-If you’ve been an average student and you’re wondering whether you can score 700+ on the GMAT, the answer is yes.
-With effective preparation, students of all levels score 700+ on the GMAT.
-In other words, regardless of your starting point, by learning one thing at a time, you can develop the knowledge and skills you need for scoring 700+.
+If you’ve been an average student and you’re wondering whether you can score 655+ on the GMAT, the answer is yes.
+With effective preparation, students of all levels score 655+ on the GMAT.
+In other words, regardless of your starting point, by learning one thing at a time, you can develop the knowledge and skills you need to score 655+.

 KEY FACT:

 That said, you don’t have to sign up for an expensive class or hire a tutor to master the GMAT in a reasonable amount of time.
 There are a variety of resources available that are both relatively inexpensive and powerful.
-One such resource is the Target Test Prep self-study online GMAT prep course, which you can try for five days for just $1.
+One such resource is the Target Test Prep self-study online GMAT prep course, which gives you a free 5-day trial.

 TTP PRO TIP: